vinothvsbe/Documents/Cloud/README.md

     - i.e Sensitive data in the organization premises, public data in the public cloud
     - Usually managed by the public cloud, but not always.
     Eg: Azure Arc, AWS Outposts

+## Subscription
+Whenever a new account is created there will be a subscription tagged to that.

 ## Region
 Datacenter built around the globes at different locations are called region.
 There are ~60 regions avaialble for Microsoft Azure.
 Almost every new resource we create should be allocated to Region.
 And each physical data centers are called **Zones**.
 There are possiblities that a Region may contain more than one Zone.